-- Scrub or peel the potatoes; cut the potatoes into ½-inch pieces.
+- Scrub the potatoes; cut the potatoes into ½-inch pieces.

 Prep and brown the chicken

 - Pat the chicken dry with a paper towel.
 Cut the chicken crosswise into 1-inch-thick strips; season with salt and pepper and half the paprika, adding more if desired.

 In a large sauce pot over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
 Add the chicken and cook, stirring once or twice, until lightly browned but not yet cooked through, 3 to 5 minutes.
 Transfer to a plate.
 Do not clean the pot.

 Start cooking the vegetables

 In the same pot used for the chicken, if dry, add 1 to 2 teaspoons oil.
 Warm over medium-high heat until hot but not smoking.
 Add the onion and cook, stirring occasionally, until starting to soften, 1 to 3 minutes.
 Add the potatoes and carrots, season with salt and pepper, and cook, stirring occasionally, until the vegetables start to brown, 5 to 8 minutes.

 Prep the parsley; finish the chicken and vegetables

 - Strip the parsley leaves from the stems; coarsely chop the leaves for garnish.

 To the pot with the vegetables, add the chicken and any accumulated juices and return to a boil, then reduce to a simmer.
 Cover and cook, stirring occasionally, until the chicken is cooked through and the vegetables are tender, 12 to 15 minutes.
 Remove from the heat and season to taste with salt and pepper.